 40-yard construction roll-off

-The 40-yard roll-off stretches 22 feet long by 8 feet wide and stands 8 feet tall, with about 5 tons of construction debris included.
+The 40-yard roll-off stretches 22 feet long, 8 feet wide and 8 feet tall, with about 5 tons included for single drops.

 Construction Debris, Drywall, Lumber Acceptance

-Our roll-off units accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These materials are sorted at the Santa Maria transfer station to maximize recovery — contractors on steady jobs often choose commercial recurring hauling agreements, while we recommend following EPA construction debris recycling guidance to ensure your container load stays manageable.
+Construction job sites rely on our roll-off to manage mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These loads are sorted at the Santa Maria transfer station—ensuring we maximize material recovery.
+Contractors on repetitive projects often use commercial recurring hauling agreements, while we recommend checking EPA construction debris recycling guidance to ensure your container is loaded efficiently.

 • Framing lumber and offcuts